-&lt;sup>2 We repeat the exercise using total GDP (not reported) and the effects are nearly identical to using GDP per capita, reflecting the stationary nature of population growth across countries.
+2 We repeat the exercise using total GDP (not reported) and the effects are nearly identical to using GDP per capita, reflecting the stationary nature of population growth across countries.

-&lt;sup>3 This is calculated using a three-step approach.
-First, we take the log of the ratio of exchange rates to purchasing power parity (PPP) conversion factors from the Penn World Tables to get a measure of the log of the real exchange rate (RER).
+3 This is calculated using a three-step approach.
+First, we take the log of the ratio of exchange rates to PPP conversion factors from the Penn World Tables to get a measure of the log of the real exchange rate (RER).
 Second, we regress this ln(RER) on ln(real per-capita GDP) to adjust for the fact that non-traded goods are cheaper in poor countries.
 Third, we take the value of ln(RER) from the first step and subtract the predicted values of ln(RER) from the second step, and define that measure as ln(UNDERVALUATION).

-&lt;sup>4 A graphical analysis shows a slight real exchange rate appreciation in Muslim countries, relative to non-Muslim countries, through 1980, followed by a stronger depreciation through 1985.
+4 A graphical analysis shows a slight real exchange rate appreciation in Muslim countries, relative to non-Muslim countries, through 1980 followed by a stronger depreciation through 1985.
 A more complicated medium-run story of the aid windfall and macroeconomic management may explain this outcome.